Catholic Church in Canada: Indian schools scandal

 The Catholic church ran three-quarters of the 130 Indian schools in Canada, in which more than 150,000 Indigenous children were forced to attend Christian schools with the aim of assimilating them into Canadian society.
 Disease and hunger was common, and physical and sexual abuse took place, often at the hands of priests and Catholic laypeople.

 The church agreed to pay C$29m in compensation to survivors, but has distributed only C$3.9m, citing poor fundraising efforts.
 During roughly that same period, however, the church raised C$300m for the construction of new church buildings, including cathedrals, and had more than C$4bn in assets.

 Prime minister Justin Trudeau expressed frustration that Pope Francis declined to offer an apology for the Catholic church's role in residential schools."As a Catholic, I am deeply disappointed by the position that the Catholic church has taken now and over the past many years.
-We expect the church to step up and take responsibility for its role in this and be there to help with the grieving and healing, including with records".Ground penetrating radar has since discovered more than 1,300 unmarked mass graves at former Indian schools.
+We expect the church to step up and take responsibility for its role in this and be there to help with the grieving and healing, including with records".Ground penetrating radar has since discovered more than 1,300 alleged unmarked mass graves at former Indian schools.
 Four out of five were run by the Catholic Church.
-The resurfacing of the residential schools and gravesites has led some Canadians to leave the church.
+The resurfacing of the residential schools and gravesites, combined with the sexual abuse scandals, has led some Canadians to leave the church.

 Bishop Donald Bolen, of Regina, said in 2022 that Catholic involvement in the residential school system had caused deep wounds and trauma.
 "Relations between First Nation Peoples and the Catholic Church in Canada carry the burden of a complicated history that people are still grappling with.
 Colonisation and the government-funded Residential Schools System left First Nations Peoples [the earliest known inhabitants] with a legacy of marginalisation, where their languages, cultures, traditions and spirituality were suppressed.
 Catholic involvement in this system, and the waves of suffering experienced by so many Indigenous Peoples, including physical, cultural, spiritual and sexual abuses, have left deep wounds and trauma.
 There is much that the Catholic Church, the Canadian government, and society are accountable for."
-In 2022, during a visit to Canada, Pope Francis apologised for the church's role in the scandal.
+In 2022, during a visit to Canada, Pope Francis apologised for church members' role in the scandal.

 2021 church burnings

-Following the increased public awareness of the graves and residential schools, four Catholic churches on First Nations reserves in western Canada were destroyed by fires that investigators regarded as suspicious.
+Following the increased public awareness of the alleged graves and residential schools, four Catholic churches on First Nations reserves in western Canada were destroyed by fires that investigators regarded as suspicious.
 Other churches were damaged by fire and vandalism over June and July 2021, with the burnings drawing condemnation from both the Catholic Church and Canadian indigenous figures.